UKELA in Wales

 Both students will receive one years free Student Membership to UKELA.
 Well done both!

 For more information about the Wales Working Party follow the link

-Dr Victoria Jenkins of the Hillary Rodham Clinton School of Law, Swansea University and Christian Jowett of Park Place Chambers are the joint convenors of the Welsh organising committee.
+Dr Victoria Jenkins of the Hillary Rodham Clinton School of Law, Swansea University and Christian Jowett of 30 Park Place Chambers are the joint convenors of the Welsh organising committee.
 Caer Smyth, acts as the Secretary for the group.